 Hate to run but love to walk?

-But beyond the parallel benefits, are there times when is walking better than running?
-(Read: 8 astonishing benefits of walking)
+Beyond the parallel perks, are there times when is walking better than running?

 Yes, but let us explain:

 1. Extreme running can stress the immune system.

 Walking, unlike long-distance running, does not seem to tax your immune system.
 Long-distance runners are more susceptible to developing infections, Dr. Uwe Schutz, from University Hospital of Ulm, Germany, told Reuters Health.
 Training for or running a marathon not only burns fat but also muscle tissue as well.
 This places undue burdens on the body’s immune system.